• Home

 There are a couple of drawbacks to Xylitol and Erythritol.
 One is the price.
 They are quite expensive, and not super easy to find.
 (Some health food stores carry it, and you can also order it online.
 To order from Amazon, get xylitol here, and erythritol here).

 Another is that eating too much of it can cause gas and bloating.
-It’s find to put a teaspoon or two in your morning coffee, and it’s o.k. to have a scoop of ice cream or piece of cake.
-Just don’t eat the whole tub of ice cream or five pieces of cake!
+It’s fine to put a teaspoon or two in your morning coffee, and it’s o.k. to have a scoop of ice cream or piece of cake.
+Just don’t eat the whole tub of ice cream or five pieces of cake that have been made with either of these, or you’ll be sorry!

 Secondly, Xylitol seems to act chemically the same way as alcohol would in ice cream–namely, as an anti-freezing agent.
 The ice cream I made came out of the ice cream maker as soft-serve consistency, and stayed as soft-serve consistency, even after days in the freezer.
 It tasted great, with no weird aftertaste, but it never hardened up like normal ice cream.